martinpiper/C64Public/MusicStudio2/MusicStudio/ReadMe.txt

 Command:
 00 (both nybbles XY) = No note change.
 Do nothing.
 Delay time in ZZ 1 = Set absolute note ZZ = note and remembers the previous note (used by command 2).
 Does this once at the start of the command.
 Effects can be active.
-2 = Restore remembred note
+2 = Restore remembered note
 8 = Timed note step add upper nybble Z+1 with time of lower nybble+1 (zero based).
 9 = Timed note step sub upper nybble Z-1 with time of lower nybble+1 (zero based).
 A = Relative note step ZZ = step signed 8 bit value each frame.
 For fast glides it is better to use this, the code is quicker and shorter.